Previous dayFebruary 2, 2026Next day

 8.1 km8--✓ ReviewedUSGS →

-A magnitude 2.8 earthquake was recorded 5 km SE of San Ramon, CA on February 2, 2026 at 23:06 UTC.
-It arrived roughly 8 hours after a larger magnitude 4.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
+On February 2, 2026, worldwide seismic activity registered a magnitude 2.8 earthquake 5 km SE of San Ramon, CA at 23:06 UTC.
+Coming 8 hours after a magnitude 4.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 A small number of nearby observers (8) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 8.1 km depth.
+At a depth of 8.1 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 37.756°, -121.937°.
+Coordinates: 37.756°, -121.937°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02